MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-data-resiliency-overview.md

 - Customer data must be protected from corruption.
 It must be actively scanned or monitored, repairable, and recoverable.
 - Most data loss results from customer actions, so allow customers to recover on their own using a GUI that enables them to restore accidentally deleted items.

-Through the building of our cloud services to these principles, coupled with robust testing and validation, Office 365 is able to meet and exceed the requirements of customers while ensuring a platform for continuous innovation and improvement.
+Through the building of our cloud services to these principles, coupled with robust testing and validation, Microsoft 365 is able to meet and exceed the requirements of customers while ensuring a platform for continuous innovation and improvement.

 ## Related Links